zarazaex69/zuk/README.md

 ## 🦆 Overview

 ZUK provides a privacy-focused search experience directly in your terminal.
-No API keys, no tracking, just fast DuckDuckGo searches with an intuitive TUI interface.
+No API keys, no tracking, just fast DuckDuckGo searches with an intuitive TUI interface, have sdk, See [Links](#links) for more information.

 ###  Key Features